Tsukuba Expo Center つくばエキスポセンター

 The Tsukuba Expo Center is a 5-minute walk from Tsukuba Station.
 From Tokyo, take a JR Yamanote Line train to Akihabara Station.
 From there, transfer to the Tsukuba Express; you'll be at Tsukuba in just under 60 minutes.

-The Tsukuba Expo Center's two stories of high-tech wonders is full of experience-based exhibits.
-They include the Air Bazooka, which shoots cannon-like blasts of air; KAZ, a futuristic high-speed electric car developed by Keio University; Sun Cruiser, a simulation of a trip to the sun; Yurugi-Ishi, which shows you how to move a 50-ton stone through human force alone; and much, much more.
+The Tsukuba Expo Center's two stories of high-tech wizardry centers on experience-based exhibits.
+They include the Air Bazooka, a device that shoots cannon-like blasts of air; KAZ, a futuristic high-speed electric car developed by Keio University; Sun Cruiser, a simulation of a trip to the sun; Yurugi-Ishi, which shows you how to move a 50-ton stone through human force alone; and much, much more.

-Other items on display include the 50-meter tall H-II Launch Vehicle that went into space five times in the 90s.
-You can also see a vehicle used to clear snow in Antarctica and a JT-60 Vacuum Vessel that's used in nuclear fission energy generation.
+Other items on display include a 50-meter tall H-II Launch Vehicle that was sent into space five times in the 90s.
+You can also see a vehicle used to clear snow in Antarctica, and a JT-60 Vacuum Vessel that's used in nuclear fission energy generation.

 Tsukuba Expo Center is especially great for getting kids excited about science.
 Through hands-on experiments and interactive presentations, they can learn all about global warming, space exploration, life science, the depths of the ocean, and more.

 * The information on this page may be subject to change due to COVID-19.